-Our farmers in the U.S. and South America aren’t just who we go to to source the very best flowers possible, they’re also experts in their field, and our number one resource for all things related to flowers.
-Many of our farmers have decades of experience that they either learned on their own or through mentors.
-Now, they’re passing their knowledge along to us and giving us a little look into what spring is like on their farms!
+Our farmers in the U.S. and South America aren’t just who we go to source the very best flowers possible, they’re also experts in their field, and our number one resource for all things related to flowers.
+Many of our farmers have decades of experience with flower fields during spring that they either learned on their own or through mentors.
+Now, they’re passing their knowledge along to us and giving us a little look into what harvesting spring blooms is like on their farms!

 We wanted to check in with our farmers to get their thoughts on the ever-evolving farming industry and of course, flower care.
 We interviewed Farmer Lane of California and Farmer Gino of Ecuador to see how their farm practices compare in their respective countries.

 - How do the seasons affect how you plan and grow your harvest?

 Farmer Lane: Cold weather could delay the crops.
 On the other hand, warmer than normal temperatures can make the crop come in too early.

 Farmer Gino: The seasons in Ecuador are almost identical to each other, and we plan more for nutrition and plague management rather than productivity.

 - What other job do you think you would have if you weren’t a farmer?